Barwon Sewer Aqueduct: History

 The last decade of the nineteenth century and the first two decades of the twentieth century were a period of rapid urban development in the major cities, requiring investment in urban infrastructure including railways, roads and water, electricity and gas and in sewerage systems.
 Developments in Sydney and Melbourne were reflected at a regional level in large towns and cities such as Geelong in Victoria.

-The Geelong Commissioners appointed to implement a sewerage scheme for Geelong visited the Melbourne and Metropolitan Board of Works and the Sydney Board in July 1910.
+The Geelong Commissioners appointed to implement a sewerage scheme for Geelong visited the Melbourne & Metropolitan Board of Works and the Sydney Board in July 1910.
 A visit was also made to Adelaide in September 1910.
 On 1 June 1910, surveyor Charles Campbell Breen had already begun work on the survey alignment for a sewer to serve Geelong.
 The Geelong Commissioners obtained permission for the Boards engineer, Mr C. E. Oliver, to report on the feasibility of using a sewerage farm at Geelong.
 Mr. Oliver concluded that it was practicable to do so at Point Henry, but did not go so far as to recommend doing so.
 Mr. Oliver had acted as a Royal Commissioner into the Perth Sewerage System in July 1909 (Cooke, 1981: 56-69).